 In a perfect world doing your business, taxes would be simple.
-Unfortunately, there are often surprising complications.
+Unfortunately, there are often surprising complications that can be found easily by reading this information online.
 For example, you often hear the general rule that you can claim all expenses incurred wholly and exclusively for the purpose of your business.

 However, and this may come as a shock, there are some things you cannot tax deduct even if you incurred them for your business.